peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-01-31 Some Blurry Little Quest.md

 	- Finn is unsure if he should take that as a compliment or not
 - The party hears the sound of a bell ringing down the river towards them
 	- Reed sees a small boat with a solitary figure on it
-- The boat pulls up with a small humanoid figure with a black cloak, black mask, and black belt ringing a bell
+- The boat pulls up with a slim humanoid figure with a black cloak, black mask, and black belt ringing a bell
 	- He says, "Woah there!
 I happened to be sailing down the river selling my goods and wanted to see if you wanted to buy my wares or had any food to spare"
 - Captain Minksi says they have food to spare, but the last person that tried to sell them something was three kobolds stacked together, and orders Tony to shake him down
 	- The man says, "I am quite uncomfortable with human contact," and Tony says that he's not a human